-34 Reporting a suspected conflict of interest
+36 Reporting a suspected conflict of interest

 - (1) If a Councillor at a meeting reasonably believes or suspects that another Councillor has a personal interest in a matter that may be a prescribed or declarable conflict of interest, and that Councillor is participating in a decision on that matter, the Councillor must immediately inform the Chairperson of the meeting of their belief of suspicion, and the facts and circumstances that led to their belief or suspicion. - (2) The Chairperson should ask the relevant Councillor with the suspected conflict of interest whether they have any prescribed or declarable conflict of interest in the matter.
 If the Councillor agrees that they have a conflict of interest, the Councillor must follow the relevant process above. - (3) If the Councillor believes they do not have a conflict of interest, they must inform the meeting of that belief and their reasons for that belief. - (4) The non-conflicted Councillors must then decide whether the Councillor has a prescribed conflict of interest, a declarable conflict of interest or that the Councillor does not have either.
 If the meeting decides the Councillor has a conflict of interest, the Councillor must follow the relevant procedures above. - (5) If the Councillor cannot reach a majority decision then they are taken to have determined that the Councillor has a declarable conflict of interest. - (6) A decision about a Councillor per this section for a matter applies in relation to the Councillor for participating in the decision and all subsequent decisions, about the matter. - (7) The Councillor who is the subject of the decision may remain in the meeting while the debate is occurring and can participate by answering questions from the Chairperson to assist the other Councillors in making their decision.
-The subject Councillor must not vote or otherwise participate in making the decision, but may remain in the meeting while the vote on the matter takes place and the decision is declared by the Chairperson on whether the Councillor may remain in the meeting and participate in deciding the matter in which the Councillor has a declarable conflict of interest.
+The subject Councillor must not vote or otherwise participate in making the decision, but may remain in the meeting while the vote on the matter takes place and the decision is declared by the Chairperson on whether the Councillor may remain in the meeting and participate in deciding the matter in which the Councillor has a declarable conflict of interest. - (8) If the belief or suspicion of a conflict of interest relates to more than one councillor.
+Section 35 (1) to (7) of these procedures must be complied with in relation to each Councillor separately.

-35 Procedure if loss of quorum for deciding matter because of conflict of interests
+37 Procedure if loss of quorum for deciding matter because of conflict of interests